 Commission staff, as the administrators of the Marine Invasive Species Control Fund (see Appendix A, Structure and Function of the Marine Invasive Species Program), regularly review fund status for solvency.
 In January 2016, staff determined that revenues will not meet the costs of the MISP as of 2018.
 Commission staff has made recent efforts to map business processes and increase efficiency of operations, but revenues still do not meet costs.
-Commission staff met with a Technical Advisory Group to discuss program budgets in April 2016.
+Commission staff met with a TAG to discuss program budgets in April 2016.

 Projections provided by the maritime industry suggest that there will be a decrease in the number of qualifying voyages through year 2020 (MISP TAG meeting notes, April 6, 2016).
-Based on these projections, the Commission and TAG concluded that the fee could be set at one thousand dollars (\$1,000) per qualifying voyage, beginning on or about January 1, 2017.
+Based on these projections, the Commission and TAG concluded that the fee could be set at one thousand dollars (\$1,000) per qualifying voyage, beginning in early 2017.
 The fee increase will cover the MISP costs while maintaining a practical reserve through fiscal year 2019/2020.

-The proposed regulations to revise the fee were published in the Notice Register on September 23, 2016, and Commission staff anticipates completion of this rulemaking in late 2016.
+The proposed regulations to revise the fee were published in the Notice Register on September 23, 2016, and Commission staff anticipates completion of this rulemaking in early 2017.